 Words by Zephyr and Stone

 Whatever the size of your laundry, and whether you’re building or renovating, it’s vital that its design is both practical and functional.
 So where do you start and what are the essentials?
-We’ve put together a list of our top tips for creating the ultimate laundry.
+We’ve put together a list of our top tips for designing the ultimate laundry.

 1. Location, location